Duals of Higher Vector Spaces: Eilenberg-Zilber for internal homs, orders, amplitudes and equivalences

 \begin{proof} This is because $(N(\huaV) \otimes N(\huaW))_{n+m} = N(\huaV)_n \otimes N(\huaW)_m$, since the other summands vanish by the hypothesis on the order of $\huaV$ and $\huaW$.
 For the same reason, this is the maximal non-zero degree of the tensor product of the normalized complexes.
 By the Eilenberg-Zilber Theorem \ref{prop:EZ-thm-tensor}, $EZ$ admits a left inverse, hence it must be degreewise injective.
 Therefore $EZ((N(\huaV) \otimes N(\huaW))_{n+m})$ is a non-zero subspace of $N(\huaV \otimes \huaW)_{m+n}$, which must then be non-zero.
 Since $N(\huaV) \otimes N(\huaW)$ has amplitude $(0,n+m)$, its homology has at most the same amplitude.
 This is isomorphic to the homology of $N(\huaV \otimes \huaW)$ by the Eilenberg-Zilber homotopy equivalence, hence the homotopy type of $\huaV \otimes \huaW$ is at most $n+m$. \end{proof}

-\begin{remark} Theorem \ref{thm:order-of-tensors} effectively states that, a priori, a tensor product of a $\VS$ $n$-groupoid with a $\VS$ $m$-groupoid is a groupoid of order higher or equal to $n+m$, but it is homotopy equivalent to an $n+m$-groupoid.
-Models of this $n+m$-groupoid can be obtained by $DK(H(N(\huaV) \otimes N(\huaW)))$, as mentioned in Remark \ref{rem:n-type-model}. \end{remark}
+\begin{remark} Theorem \ref{thm:order-of-tensors} effectively states that, a priori, the tensor product of a $\VS$ $n$-groupoid with a $\VS$ $m$-groupoid is a groupoid of order $\ge n+m$, but it is homotopy equivalent to an $(n+m)$-groupoid.
+Models of this $(n+m)$-groupoid can be obtained by $DK(H(N(\huaV) \otimes N(\huaW)))$, as mentioned in Remark \ref{rem:n-type-model}. \end{remark}

-A similar argument, by using the deformation retract in Theorem \ref{thm:EZ-thm-hom}, can be used to show that a lower bound on the order of a mapping space depends on the order of the target and a lower bound on the amplitude of the normalized complex of the source.
-We are more interested in showing that it is \textit{exactly} the order of the target, by adapting to simplicial vector spaces an improved version of the classical result in the theory of simplicial sets stating that a mapping space with target a Kan complex is Kan, which can be found for example in \cite[Thm.
+Now we give a precise statement about the order of an internal hom $\IHom(\huaB, \huaX)$ being \textit{exactly} the order of $\huaX$.
+This proof is based on the classical result in the theory of simplicial sets stating that an internal hom with target a Kan complex is Kan \cite[Thm.
 6.9]{May1967}, \cite[Cor.
 I.5.3]{GoerssJardine2009}, \cite[\href{https://kerodon.net/tag/00TJ}{Tag 00TJ}]{kerodon}.
+We add here a new proof to show that \textit{strict} Kan conditions are also inherited from the target, and then adapt this to the case of simplicial vector spaces.

 \begin{lemma} Let $\huaB$ be a simplicial set, and $\huaX$ be an $n$-groupoid.
 Then $\IHom(\huaB, \huaX)$ is an $n$-groupoid. \end{lemma} \begin{proof} First of all, by the aforementioned \cite[Thm.
 6.9]{May1967}, $\IHom(\huaB, \huaX)$ is an $\infty$-groupoid.
 Thus we only need to prove the strict Kan condition $\Kan(m, k)!$ for $m\ge n+1$.